adriacabeza/Volvo-Challenge/README.md

 - If we had more time we could have tried several architectures and models for the **Computer Vision** section to improve its performance and security.
 - There is still a lot of variables and features that can be optimized and used.
 The possibilities are infinite!
 - Even though we created the data in a way to represent reality as much as possible, the data that was used for our optimization models was not real.

-## Future ideas and possibilities
-As we already mentioned before the possibilities are infinite.
-We

 ## TODO
 - Fer subasta (ebay)